rHomelab/LabBot-Cogs/README.md

 ## Authors

-This is a joint project involving any of the [Homelab Discord](https://discord.gg/homelab) admins & moderators that would like to get involved.
+This is a joint project involving any of the [Homelab Discord](https://discord.gg/homelab) admins, moderators, and community members that would like to get involved.

 ### Contributors